radavis/radavis.github.io/_posts/2016-05-07-retropie-on-the-zero.markdown

 ## RetroPie

 [RetroPie](https://retropie.org.uk/) is a Linux distro for the Raspberry Pi that includes emulators for practically every piece of hardware released before 1999.
-To set things up, copy an image of the OS to your microSD card, do a bit of configuring and copying, and then you're on to gaming.
+To set things up, copy an image of the RetroPie OS to your microSD card, do a bit of configuring and copying, and then you're on your way.

 Here are my notes: